N1ghtF1re/vk-voteban-bot/README.md

 + !uptime - bot's uptime
 + !unban USER_ID [ONLY FOR ADMINISTRATORS] to unlock the user.
 + !addinbanlist USER_ID [ONLY FOR ADMINISTRATORS] to force the user to add a banlist.
++ !setvotecount NUMBER [ONLY FOR ADMINISTRATORS] - sets the minimum number of people needed for voting (default: 5)
++ !setvotetime NUMBER_OF_MINUT [ONLY FOR ADMINISTRATORS] - sets the time required for voting (default: 2 minutes)

 ## Developers
 In the development of this bot involved: